dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 4 - Linear Control of Manipulators.md

 This method is applicable to trajectory following in disturbance while ensuring the stability of the system.

 ## Assumptions and limitations
-It assumes that nonlinear system can be
+It assumes that a robotic manipulator's nonlinear system can be approximated to a linear system.